bhenderson/minitest-expects/README.txt

 == DESCRIPTION:

-Minitest flavored Mocha.
+MiniTest flavored Mocha.
 I like Mocha's[http://gofreerange.com/mocha/docs/] api.
 I wanted to see if I could take the simplicity in MiniTest::Mock and add the Mocha api.
 A lot of the actual mocking code is ripped straight from MiniTest::Mock.
 I couldn't figure out a way to just extend it.